JazzmynSims/DigitalConceptTutorial/README.md

 # **How Sign Up?**

-When you fist download the app it will take you to a page that says *'Sign up for TikTok?'.* TikTok gives you several options to go about this, you can sign up via Google, Instagram, Facebook login information, or simply just by using your cellphone number or email.
+When you first download the app it will take you to a page that says *'Sign up for TikTok'.* TikTok gives you several options to go about this, you can sign up via Google, Instagram, Facebook login information, or simply just by using your cellphone number or email.

 ![Sign Up Here](http://www.snapfont.com/wp-content/uploads/2019/12/img_4153.jpg)